-- 31.In accordance with the Arrangement, the Chief Police Officer, subject to the authority of the AFP Commissioner, will be responsible to the ACT Minister for Police and Emergency Services for the delivery of outputs to achieve the outcomes as set out in Schedule 1 of this Agreement, and the general management and control of AFP personnel and resources deployed for the purposes of the Arrangement. - 32.
-Short-term variations to targets and priorities set by this Agreement may be determined by the ACT Minister for Police and Emergency Services, in accordance with clause 6 of the Arrangement, including at the request of the Chief Police Officer, following consultation and with reasonable notice. - 33.
-Such variations will be appended to this Agreement and should be within budget limits unless otherwise agreed. - 34.
-Subject to clause 7 of the Arrangement, the Chief Police Officer will provide services in support of ACT ministerial information requirements which are compliant with ACT Government standards.
+- 34.In accordance with the Arrangement, the Chief Police Officer, subject to the authority of the AFP Commissioner, will be responsible to the Police Minister for the delivery of outputs to achieve the outcomes as set out in Schedule 1 of this Agreement, and the general management and control of AFP personnel and resources deployed for the purposes of the Arrangement. - 35.Short-term variations to targets and priorities set by this Agreement may be determined by the Police Minister, in accordance with section 8 of the Arrangement, including at the request of the Chief Police Officer, following consultation and with reasonable notice. - 36.
+Such variations will be appended to this Agreement and should be within budget limits unless otherwise agreed. - 37.
+Subject to section 7 of the Arrangement, the Chief Police Officer will provide services in support of ACT ministerial information requirements which are compliant with ACT Government standards. - 38.
+Subject to operational requirements, the Chief Police Officer will ensure timely advice is provided to the Police Minister and the Director-General JACS on any ACT Policing issues that have a significant media or other impact on ACT Government.